 A dual system also has the advantage to simplify images analysis and sorting.
 Smaller, more abundant taxa can be studied on the higher resolution images (small imager) and ignored on the larger system’s images.

-In order to miniaturize the imaging system, we have developped imaging decks able to control Gig-E cameras either from a single-board processor (based on Windows 8 OS) or from a Raspberry PI ARM based computer.
+In order to miniaturize the imaging system, we have developed imaging decks able to control Gig-E cameras either from a single-board processor (based on Windows 8 OS) or from a Raspberry PI ARM-based computer.
 We use area-scan cameras with these set-ups and acquire images at regular intervals.

 These systems are made to be self-contained as they can boot on their own, record, go back to sleep and wake up to record several sessions.